Algebraic Kasparov K-theory. I: Abstract

 \section{Abstract}

-This paper is to construct bivariant versions of algebraic $K$-theory.
-Unstable, Morita stable and stable bivariant algebraic Kasparov $K$-theory spectra of $k$-algebras are introduced.
+This paper is to construct unstable, Morita stable and stable bivariant algebraic Kasparov $K$-theory spectra of $k$-algebras.
 These are shown to be homotopy invariant, excisive in each variable $K$-theories.
-We prove that the spectra represent universal unstable, Morita stable and stable bivariant homology theories respectively introduced by the author in~\cite{Gar1}.
-Also, unstable, Morita stable and stable algebraic $K$-theory spectra of $k$-algebras as well as their dual unstable, Morita stable and stable $K$-cohomology spectra are introduced.
-These are shown to be homotopy invariant, excisive $K$-theories/$K$-cohomologies.
-It is proved that there is an isomorphism between stable $K$-theory groups and homotopy algebraic $K$-theory groups in the sense of Weibel~\cite{W1}.
+We prove that the spectra represent universal unstable, Morita stable and stable bivariant homology theories respectively.

 \newdir{ >}{{}*!/-6pt/@{>}}